Pinterest Pixel

 To create a template in Outlook, start by composing a new email, including the content, formatting, and any signatures.
 Once complete, go to ‘File’ > ‘Save As’ and select ‘Outlook Template (*.oft)’ as the file type, then give it a memorable name.

-Q3: How do I access my saved templates?
+Q3: How to access my saved templates?

 To access saved templates in Outlook, go to the Home tab, click on New Items > More Items > Choose Form.
 In the Choose Form window, select “User Templates in File System,” find the desired template, and click Open.